Ket3r/script-server-wiki/Server-configuration.md

 Type of destination.
 Supported values:
 **email**
 requires `smtplib` module
-Alert is send as an email.
-Execution log file will be attached as a file
+Alert is sent as an email.
+The execution log file will be attached as a file

 **http**
 requires `requests` module
-Alert message is sent to an HTTP server via POST request.
-The alert message will be send in the request body, under _message_ name.
+The alert message is sent to an HTTP server via POST request.
+The alert message will be sent in the request body, under _message_ name.
-Execution log file will be attached as a multipart file with "log" name.
+The execution log file will be attached as a multipart file with "log" name.

 _Type_: string
 _Required_: yes